 The CSULB 49er Foundation (the 49er Foundation) is a nonprofit, tax-exempt corporation, which commenced operations on July 1, 2012.
-The 49er Foundation is organized to actively promote philanthropy and manage donated resources for the advancement of California State University, Long Beach (the University), by accepting and managing donations, gifts and bequests for any University-related use.
-The 49er Foundation is a direct support organization and component of the University.
+The 49er Foundation is organized to actively promote philanthropy and manage donated resources for the advancement of California State University, Long Beach (the University), by accepting and managing donations, gifts, and bequests for any University-related use.
+The 49er Foundation is a direct support organization and component unit of the University.

 Basis of Presentation

 The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, as prescribed by the Governmental Accounting Standards Board (GASB).